thephpleague/plates/README.md

 ## Building extensions

 Creating extensions couldn't be easier, and can really make Plates sing for your specific project.
-Simply create a class with a public `$methods` parameter indicating which functions in that class are to be available within your templates.
+Start by creating a class with a public `$methods` parameter indicating which methods in that class are to be available within your templates a function.

 ### Simple extensions example